-If you want history to come to life, look no further than the White House Hotel in downtown Hermann Missouri.
-1886 is the marked year for this living history museum.
-Each aspect of the hotel has been carefully and continually restored to its original splendor.
-Rooms are open to view and the decor is outstanding.
-You may even see the reenactment of a gun fight.
+If you want history to come to life, look no further than the White House Hotel in downtown Hermann, Missouri.
+Originally built in 1868, each aspect of the hotel has been carefully restored to its 1886 post-Civil War splendor.
+The building is open for viewing during tours, and the hotel offers overnight stays in limited and newly restored guest suites.

 Located in the National Historic District overlooking the Missouri River and built in 1868, the hotel is a three-story brick building with a two story wing containing 36 rooms.
 It is enhanced by the original cast iron balconies, carved stone keystones above the windows, ornate woodwork under the eaves and rising high above is the iron-railed Widows Walk.

-Inside, the hotel boasts coved ceilings, some 16-foot high, arched hallways, 12″ thick brick walls, wrap around full balconies overlooking 1st Street, and rooms authentically furnished in the pre-1900 period.
-The hotel’s original saloon, rightly named “The First and Last Stop Saloon” located at the front entrance, served all likes of spirits through out the hotel’s history.
-The hotel has a full basement, including its own wine cellar.
+Inside, the hotel boasts coved ceilings, some 16-foot high, arched hallways, 12″ thick brick walls, wrap-around full balconies overlooking 1st Street, and rooms authentically furnished in the pre-1900 period.
+The hotel’s original saloon, rightly named “The First and Last Stop Saloon” located at the front entrance, served all kinds of spirits throughout the hotel’s history.
+The hotel has a full basement, including its own well and wine cellar.

-You won’t regret your stop at the White House Hotel and once you take a trip down memory lane, you’ll have the historic images impressed in your mind and heart.
+You won’t regret your stop at the White House Hotel and once you take a trip back in time, you’ll take a little bit of 1886 back home in your mind and heart.